-Be a part of a dynamic, 135 + year old band of history lovers of all ages redefining what an Historical Society in the 21st century can be.
+Be part of a dynamic, 140 + year old band of history lovers of all ages redefining what history means in the 21st century.

 Stay Active!
 We're a perfect day trip for you and your family

 Visit.
 Tour.
 Hike.
 The Wetlands Mitigation Project was once the Van Veghten pasture.
 Use our trail guide to explore in a 45 minute to 75 minute hike.

 Periodically we present speakers and set up info tables at local events.

 Join in person, by mail or online.

 Like any all-volunteer organization, there are always more things we’d like to do than there are hands or time.
 We’ve decided to share our wish list to see if other history lovers out there can help.

 Are you looking for something to pass the time/make a contribution/have some fun?
 There are many options at the Van Veghten House and Howe Farmstead with the Somerset County Historical Society.
 Check out our people skills requests.
 Some are one time things, some can be done off site, some are at the headquarters building, some can be done alone, some get you involved with others.
 There is no age limit!